-When you need someone who can bring healthcare professionals together in an entertaining manner, Dr. Kenneth Cohn is an experienced speaker on healthcare topics and member of the National Speakers Association.
+When you need someone for healthcare speaking / retreat facilitation who can bring healthcare professionals together in an entertaining manner, Dr. Kenneth Cohn is an experienced speaker on healthcare topics and member of the National Speakers Association.
 He weaves decades of experience into a memorable presentation using personal and professional anecdotes that facilitate interaction and discussion and pave the way for future progress.

-Dr. Kenneth Cohn is currently scheduled to speak at the following healthcare conferences:
+Dr. Kenneth Cohn has spoken at the following healthcare conferences:

-- August 7-8, 2013, New York, Mr. Peter Pavarini, co-presenter, including 2-hour discussion of clinical integration models
+- Mr. Peter Pavarini, co-presenter, including 3 hours of discussion of clinical integration models and implementation strategies

 - Building a Culture of Collaboration

 - Moving From Me to We in Uncertain Times